tamrinotte/dnscope/README.md

 # DNScope
 ![DNScopeLogo](https://raw.githubusercontent.com/tamrinotte/dnscope/go/app_images/dnscope_logo.png)

-DNScope is a lightweight, Go-based reconnaissance utility designed for cybersecurity professionals, penetration testers, and digital investigators.
+DNScope is a lightweight, reconnaissance utility designed for cybersecurity professionals, penetration testers, and digital investigators.
 The tool automates DNS and WHOIS metadata gathering for any target domain, providing a comprehensive snapshot of its public-facing infrastructure.

 It enumerates vital information including the domain's IP address, MX records, nameservers, WHOIS registration data, and performs subdomain brute-forcing using a customizable wordlist.